tomaspalma/ldts-pacman/docs/README.md

 - [PacmanEatingAnimation](https://github.com/FEUP-LDTS-2022/project-l01gr01/blob/master/src/main/java/org/ldts/pacman/models/game/entities/pacman/animations/PacmanEatingAnimation.java)
 We injected a Clock into the constructor in order to perform behaviour testing on the internal clock of an animation.

+**Infer / Gradle error prone**

+We ran gradle error prone, initially having 30 warnings but we were able to fix them all.

 ### BETTERCODE HUB

 ![](https://cdn.discordapp.com/attachments/1019715937009672223/1055546446729969755/image.png)